Oil3/Floating-Camera/README.md

 Cmd+H to hide when selected is functional.

-**What is this:** this is is a MacOS app that uses available camera/webcam/iSight in order to display the video feed live, full 16/9 view (non-cropped), resizable, always-on-top (picture in picture).
+**What is this:** this is is a MacOS app that uses available camera/webcam/iSight/FacetimeHD in order to display the video feed live, full 16/9 view (non-cropped), resizable, always-on-top (picture in picture).
 Native, notarized, sandboxed, hardened, and coded using no dependeny, no external libraries and only the required code.
+And no mirror mode.

 **How to install?** Move the extracted app in /Applications, or anywhere you choose.